jlegendary/CPP-Practice-Programs/CharOnPaper/README.md

+Problem:
   Write a program that calculates the number of characters in a line and the number of lines that can be printed on a paper based on the following input from the user:

 Algorithm: